dcellison/phi/categories/verbs.md

 # verbs

 * in phi, verbs do not conjugate
+  * verbs stay in infinitive, unchanged form
+  * no change to indicate tense, number, etc.
-* tense particles are added instead
+  * tense particles are used instead

 * there are four types of verbs
   * intransitive